AnkitMathur93/test_repo/Codebook.md

 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

-These signals were used to estimate variables of the 561 variable feature vector
+These signals were used to estimate variables of the 561 variable feature vector.Features are normalized and bounded within [-1,1].

 ===================================================================